 Prioritise time for the right target group

-It’s easily to fall into the behaviour to sell to anyone.
+It’s easy to fall into the behaviour to sell to anyone.
 That will however never give you the most efficient way to your target.

-It’s easy to anser any incoming resets, regardless what type of potential customer that asks.
-The potential customer is asking to get a quote or claims they want to do business with you?
-It feels comfortable, easy and aslo flattering, right?
+It’s easy to answer any incoming resets, regardless of what type of potential customer asks.
+The potential customer is asking to get a quote or claim they want to do business with you?
+It feels comfortable, easy, and also flattering, right?
 I mean perhaps they even say they want us.

 You should only sell to those customers to get the most efficient sales and best possible hit rates.

 Knowing what type of goods/services/products that you should answer is also a crucial priority.
 You should only answer those requests that really match your core business, not just because you can.

 The focus should be on prioritising time on those customers that can give you the best revenue, profitability, and where you can deliver the best possible results.